Damien Alford: Professional career

+Calgary Stampeders (first stint)

-In the final Canadian Football League's Amateur Scouting Bureau rankings for players eligible for the 2025 CFL draft, Alford was listed as the seventh-best player available.
-He was then drafted first overall by the Calgary Stampeders in the draft and signed with the team on May 6, 2025.
-After spending the first game of the 2025 season on the injured list, he made his professional debut on June 14, 2025, against the Toronto Argonauts, where he had one catch for 31 yards.
+Alford was drafted first overall by the Calgary Stampeders in the draft and signed with the team on May 6, 2025.
+After spending the first game of the 2025 season on the injured list, he made his professional debut on June 14, against the Toronto Argonauts, where he had one catch for 31 yards.

+New Orleans Saints

+On January 6, 2026, Alford signed a reserve/futures contract with the New Orleans Saints.
+He was waived with an injury designation on June 17.

+Calgary Stampeders (second stint)

+On July 22, 2026, it was announced that Alford had signed with the Calgary Stampeders.

 Personal life

 Alford has three siblings and grew up in Montreal.